Springboard Professional Development

 On campuses with religiously diverse populations where Fellows will lead campus wide initiatives, this training area will work on developing, or continuing to develop, the vision, knowledge, and skills required to build interfaith coalitions on campus.

-As a Fellow, you may be empowered to lead, plan, and/or manage a budget for an immersive experience.
-In this specialty, Fellows will receive the premier training in the art of Jewish retreat making and learn everything from goal-setting to venue selection to experience design.
+As a Fellow, you may be empowered to lead, plan, and/or manage a budget for an immersive experience, where students go beyond the walls of Hillel for a journey of learning, growth, and engagement.
+By receiving training in the art of Jewish retreat-making, Fellows will learn everything from goal-setting to venue selection to experience design methodology.

-Fellows who opt for this speciality training area will be introduced to Resetting the Table’s (RTT’s) framework for courageous communication across divides.
-The approach Fellows learn is designed to support students to speak, listen, challenge each other, and make decisions together with honesty, mutual recognition and respect.
+By being introduced to frameworks for courageous conversations, Fellows will learn how to support students to speak, listen, challenge each other, and make decisions together with honesty, mutual recognition and respect.